Is Amber Portwood At Risk Of A Drug Relapse After Going Off Medication Due To Pregnancy?

 “To the best of my knowledge, Andrew doesn’t have issues with addiction.
 He’s been busted in the past, but it’s not a recurring thing,” the source explained of Amber Portwood’s boyfriend.

-As for Amber Portwood’s former boyfriend, Matt Baier, who she was set to wed in October before calling off her engagement after filming Teen Mom OG Season 6, the insider claimed there were recurring issues of addition.
+As for Amber Portwood’s former boyfriend, Matt Baier, who she was set to wed in October before calling off her engagement after filming Teen Mom OG Season 6, the insider claimed there were recurring issues of addiction.
 That said, Amber Portwood was able to stay sober for the three years they dated.

 A post shared by Amber Leann Portwood (@realamberlportwood1__) on